 Instant Pot Beef and Barley Stew is a healthy and hearty soup that's packed with tender beef, carrot, celery, onion, and barley all in a rich broth.
 It's freezer friendly and is made in under an hour.

-This healthy Instant Pot Barley and Beef Stew tastes like it has been simmering on the stove all day long but is made in under an hour with the help of the Instant Pot.
+This healthy Instant Pot Beef Barley Stew tastes like it has been simmering on the stove all day long but is made in under an hour with the help of the Instant Pot.
 It can also be made in the slow cooker in case you don't have an Instant Pot at home.

 Honestly, I am normally more excited about the salad and bread that I usually serve on the side.
 However, since it is such a staple in our home, I have been looking for an updated version that will make everyone happy and I found that in this Beef and Barley Stew.